THE BACKWOODS OF EVERYWHERE:

 Words From a Wandering Local

 by R. E. Burrillo

-After an upstate New York childhood and a bartending stint in New Orleans' French Quarter, seasonal resort work led R. E. Burrillo to the desert Southwest, whose redrock landscapes saw him through a four–year battle with neurological Lyme disease.
-In Backwoods of Everywhere, archaeologist Burrillo excavates his past, examining what it means to be a local, Indigenous and tourist cultures, and the complexities of American archaeology.
-In the vein of Bill Bryson, Tim Cahill, and Ellen Meloy, Burrillo's is a fresh voice in humor–spiked nature writing and cultural commentary.
+After an upstate New York childhood and a bartending stint in New Orleans’ French Quarter, seasonal resort work led R. E. Burrillo to the desert Southwest, whose redrock landscapes were a source of stability through mental and physical illness.
+In The Backwoods of Everywhere, archaeologist Burrillo excavates his past, examining Indigenous and tourist cultures, the complexities of American archaeology, and what it means to be a local.
+In the vein of Bill Bryson, Tim Cahill, and Ellen Meloy, Burrillo’s is a fresh voice in humor-spiked nature writing and cultural commentary.

 ABOUT THE AUTHOR

 R. E. BURRILLO is an archaeologist and conservation advocate.
 His book Behind the Bears Ears: Exploring the Cultural and Natural Histories of a Sacred Landscape won the ForeWord INDIES Editor's Choice Prize in Nonfiction.
 Burrillo's writing has appeared in Archaeology Southwest, Colorado Plateau Advocate, the Salt Lake Tribune, and elsewhere.
-He splits his time between Salt Lake City, Utah, and Flagstaff, Arizona.
+He currently lives in southern Arizona, where he works as a project manager for PaleoWest.

 Also by the author: